 It is possible to have a shallow (statistical) predictive capability based on observed regularities while lacking deeper knowledge about the set of possibilities sampled in those observations.
-A more complex example is the difference between (a) having heard and remembered a set of sentences and noticed some regular associations between pairs of words in those sentences and (b) being aware of the generative grammar used by the speakers, or having acquired such a grammar unconsciously.
+An example is the difference between (a) having heard and remembered a set of sentences and noticed some regular associations between pairs of words in those sentences and (b) being aware of the generative grammar used by the speakers, or having acquired such a grammar unconsciously.
 The grasp of the grammar, using recursive modes of composition, permits a much richer and more varied collection of utterances to be produced or understood.
 Something similar is required for visual perception of spatial configurations and spatial processes that are even richer and more varied than sentences can be.
-Yet we share that more powerful competence with more species.
+Yet it seems that we share that more powerful competence with more species, including squirrels and nest-building birds.